-- In the current implementation, every object insert and look-up operation results in one copy of the object. - This module provides very limited support for concurrent updates.
-No locking is available, but the safe_fixtable/2 function can be used to guarantee that a sequence of first/1 and next/2 calls will traverse the table without errors even if another process (or the same process) simultaneously deletes or inserts objects in the table. - '\$end_of_table' should not be used as a key since this atom is used to mark the end of the table when using first/next.
+- In the current implementation, every object insert and look-up operation results in a copy of the object. - This module provides very limited support for concurrent updates.
+No locking is available, but the safe_fixtable/2 function can be used to guarantee that a sequence of first/1 and next/2 calls will traverse the table without errors and that each object in the table is visited exactly once, even if another process (or the same process) simultaneously deletes or inserts objects into the table.
+Nothing more is guaranteed; in particular any object inserted during a traversal may be visited in the traversal. - '\$end_of_table' should not be used as a key since this atom is used to mark the end of the table when using first/next.